-Treat your players, their parents and the officials in the same manner you want to be treated.
+Treat your students, their parents and the officials in the same manner you want to be treated.
 That means no yelling, no sarcasm, and no embarrassing anyone in front of others.
 To gain respect, you must give respect.

-Be Everyone's Coach
+Be Everyone's Teacher

 As the saying goes, "there is no I in TEAM."
 Let everyone contribute.
 That goes for your own kids, too.
-If you coach your own child, be sure not to shine the light too bright or too low on them.
+If you teacher your own child, be sure not to shine the light too bright or too low on them.
 Treat everyone the same.

 Appreciate Your Assistants